 How to determine if the pain is due to tenosynovitis

 There are certain tendons in the body that are prone to injury, especially those in the feet, hands and wrists.
 Nevertheless, it can still occur in any tendon in the body including the knee, shoulder and elbow.
 Once this condition develops, the following symptoms are likely to manifest:

 - Tenderness and pain in the joint

-In case the condition is caused by an underlying health condition such as gout or rheumatoid arthritis, the treatment will include medications to treat these conditions.
+In case the condition is due to an underlying health condition such as gout or rheumatoid arthritis, the treatment will include medications to treat these conditions.
 The moment the affected tendon has fully healed, exercise or physical therapy is recommended in order to strengthen the muscle.
 Strengthening of the muscles will protect the tendon from injury in the future.
-If tenosynovitis frequently occurs, the doctor might recommend surgical intervention to correct the issue.
+If the condition frequently occurs, the doctor might recommend surgical intervention to correct the issue.